UAlbany Atmospheric Science students conducting field research at a weather station on Whiteface Mountain.

 Career Outcomes

-Potential job titles atmospheric science master's include:
+Potential job titles with an atmospheric science master's degree include:

 • Meteorologist